 The Minoan Eruption occurred a long time ago but is the reason that there are separate islands throughout Santorini.
 It is expected that the volcano will erupt again in the future.
 Our boat went right up to the volcano, where we were given the opportunity to swim in the volcanic hot springs.
 The hot springs were the color of mud, which is the result of the sulfur that sits at the bottom of the sea from the lava of the previous eruption.
 We were advised to not wear white or light colors because the sulfur stains.
-I jumped into the water and noticed it get warmer as I made my way toward the darker colored water.
+I jumped into the water and noticed it became warmer as I made my way toward the darker colored water.
 Huge volcanic rock surrounded me and the bath water felt nice against my skin.
-It is known for its healing agents that aid the human body.
-We learned on the Catamaran that one man lives on the volcanic island with his chickens and farm animals, which is why there are some patches of grass on the volcanic rock, due to the animals vegetating the island.
-I’ve never been more surprised than when I saw a chicken peering down at me from the volcanic rock as I swam in the hot spring.
+The water is known for its healing agents that aid the human body.
+Fun fact-we learned on the catamaran that one man lives on the volcanic island along with chickens and farm animals.
+I’ve never been more surprised to see a chicken peering down at me as I swam in the hot spring.

-We passed many more well known parts of Santorini as I sat on the flexible rope back on the Catamaran.
-We saw the layers of the mountain that the donkey’s run up to transport people to the top of the mountain.
-While I really wanted to do this, my bronchitis was unfortunately too bad to take part, so for now I will add a donkey ride in Santorini along with seeing the historic lighthouse to my bucket list.
+We passed many more well known parts of Santorini as I sat on the flexible rope back on the catamaran.
+We saw the layers of the mountain that the donkeys run up to transport people to the top of the mountain.
+For now I will add a donkey ride in Santorini along with seeing the historic lighthouse to my bucket list.

 I met lots of worldly people on the boat who had traveled all over Europe.
 There were several very friendly Australians who recommended getting a helicopter to see all of Santorini along with going scuba diving.
 Maybe one day when we’re made of money we too can participate in these activities but for now the catamaran is more than enough 🙂